 Test Summary Report: The Test Summary Report is created during the testing phase for a software product to provide an overview of results obtained from test cases.

-Test Status Reports: Tests Status Reports are created during testing to determine how well various tests are running, and whether any changes or updates need to be made to ensure that they run smoothly.
-These reports can also include information on specific issues or risks identified so that they can be settled immediately.
+Test Status Reports: Test Status Reports are created during testing to determine how well various tests are running and whether any changes or updates need to be made to ensure they run smoothly.
+These reports can also include information on specific issues or risks identified to settle them immediately.

 Acceptance Test Results Report: The Acceptance Test Results Report is created at the end of the testing phase for a software project to provide an overview of how well the software has met acceptance criteria.
-It will then be sent to customers and stakeholders who can review and approve it before release.
+It will then be sent to customers and stakeholders, who can review and approve it before release.

-Performance Testing Report: This type of document is created during the testing phase for a software product to provide data on how well a specific system or application performs under various conditions.
+Performance Testing Report: This document is created during the testing phase for a software product to provide data on how well a specific system or application performs under various conditions.
 It will then be sent to designers and developers so that they can include improvements in their next release.

-Coverage Analysis Report: The coverage analysis report is used in the testing phase for a software product to provide an overview of how complete test cases are, and whether any additional tests need to be created.
+Coverage Analysis Report: The coverage analysis report is used in the testing phase for a software product to provide an overview of how complete test cases are and whether any additional tests need to be created.

-What should a Test Deliverables include?
+What should Test Deliverables include?

 - Acceptance Criteria Documents can be defined only once all defects have been fixed but before testing starts to allow testers to determine if they are ready for the current release to get feedback from stakeholders before starting testing with real scenarios and data inputs.